MohamedElshahat55/PS-Center/README.md

 ## PlayStation Center Management System

 While enjoying epic 🎮 PlayStation 🎮 sessions with my friends 😄 at a local gaming hub 🕹️, I noticed they had a cool system to track the time spent on each gaming console ⏱️.
 Inspired by this awesome setup, I decided to create my own version, with extra features to make the experience even better ✨.
-I proudly present the PS Center Server – an API that helps you monitor and manage gaming sessions 🕹️, calculate playtime ⏳ on multiple devices, and offer cool extras like ordering snacks 🍿 and much more 🚀!

 > **Note**: A special thanks to [Omar Mayallo](https://github.com/omar1Mayallo) for the inspiration behind this idea! 🙏✨